TERMS & CONDITIONS

 20. Your Relationship with Us

 Nothing in these terms and conditions creates any relationship of employment, agency or partnership between you and us.
 To the maximum extent permitted by Law, you must not make any warranty or representation on behalf of us or a Third-Party Supplier.
-The benefit of these terms and conditions is held by us on our own behalf and on trust for our Third-Party Suppliers.

 21. Intellectual Property